jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 How can this be?
 Well the simplest explanation is 0x8000 0000 is both 2 147 483 648 steps away from zero if you count forward, and it is also 2 147 483 648 steps away if you count backward (with overflow).

 ## The bitflip trick
-When you ask your processor to negate a number, is not counting steps.
+When you ask your processor to negate a number, it is not counting steps.
 That would be inefficient.
 The "trick" is take the binary digits, flip all of them, and then add 1.
 Try it for 0: flipping all bits produces 0xFFFF FFFF.
 Now add 1.
 This will overflow to 0.
 This works because "Flipping all the bits" is the same as subtracting your number from 0xFFFF FFFF, which we know is -1.

 It will also behave as discussed for -2 147 483 648.
 That is represented by 0x8000 0000.
 Flip all the bits to get 0x7FFF FFFF.
 Add 1, and you get 0x8000 0000.